jeanarjean/jeanarjean.github.io/src/pages/blog/2021-04-17-finish-the-week-with-something-week-3.md

 date: '2021-04-14T24:00:00.000Z'
 song: 'oogway - two years'
 backgroundColor: 'white'
-tags: ["weekly", "life", "javascript", " opensource"]
+tags: ['weekly', 'life', 'javascript', ' opensource']
 ---

 # Summary

 This week, I've worked on my personal website, I released new prints that people can purchase.
 I also added added analytics to my website which made it easy for me to track how many people visited

 # Prints

 I've decided to manage the state of the cart manually using Redux, it was pretty easy to setup.
 I had to use a cart as initially the website only let you purchase one print a time which didn't require any state management.
 I integrate with Stripe, storing products ids in .env file.
 It's a lot of manual